CamunasLab/website/content/authors/alana/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Postdoctoral Researchers
   - Members
 ---

-Oliver Forsell is a PhD student in the lab since 2023.
+Sandra Postic is a Postdoctoral Scholar in the lab since 2023.